ronitloke/ClaudeOps-Flow/docs/demo_flow.md

 Body:
 Several customers are unable to complete checkout since this morning.
 Payment failures are increasing and support volume is rising.
 Please investigate urgently and advise on next steps.

+Use an API integration issue ticket:

+Subject:
+API integration outage for partner system

+Body:
+Our webhook integration is failing with timeout errors and the API is returning server errors.

+Use a password reset issue ticket:

+Subject:
+User locked out after password reset

+Body:
+The customer cannot sign in after resetting their password and MFA code is not working.

+Use an order delivery issue ticket:

+Subject:
+Customer order delivery delayed

+Body:
+The shipment tracking has not updated and the customer says the package has not arrived.